Major update: 23rd January 2022

 This was because the mosquito population evolved resistance to the pesticide.

-What is not understood is that the pests that are resistant to that chemical are ALREADY EXISTING, but are a few in number.
+What is not readily understood is that the pests that are resistant to that chemical are ALREADY EXISTING, but are a few in number.

 The resistant ones then breed and the population rapidly increases with pest resistant offspring:

-For example, when researchers exposed the nematode Caenorhabditis elegans to the widely used nematicide Levamisole, they reported that resistance to that pesticide “accumulated within very few generations”.‘Pesticide resistance is not evidence of evolution’ by David Catchpoole [xv]
+For example, when researchers exposed the nematode Caenorhabditis elegans to the widely used nematicide Levamisole, they reported that resistance to that pesticide “accumulated within very few generations”.‘Pesticide resistance is not evidence of evolution’ by David Catchpoole [xvii]

 The researchers explained that this rapid adaptation was likely due to the ‘standing genetic variation’ of the nematode population, i.e. that the genes conferring resistance were already present in the population, but at low frequency…